OFF ROAD UNIT MISSION

 At this time the ORU is inviting public comments on its preliminary grant application to the California State Parks Off-Highway Motor Vehicle Recreation (OHMVR) Division to help manage off-highway vehicle recreation opportunities on public lands.

 The Preliminary application will be available on the OHMVR Division’s Website at www.ohv.parks.ca.gov for review and comments from Tuesday, March 4, 2014 through Monday, April 7, 2014.
 The Division’s website will provide detailed instructions for accessing the preliminary application and submitting comments.
-Please note: Comments to the ORU should be submitted to Officer Hector Carbajal, email@example.com.
+Please note: Comments must be submitted via email to both the OHMVR Division and the Los Angeles Police Department ORU.
+Comments to the ORU should be submitted to Officer Hector Carbajal, firstname.lastname@example.org.